mythril-forge/homebrew-classes/cleric/cleric-channel-divinity.md

 ## Channel Divinity
 At 2nd level, you gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
-You start with Turn Undead.
-You will gain additional effects determined by your domain as you advance in cleric levels, as noted in the domain description.
+You start with two such effects: Turn Undead and an effect determined by your divine domain.
+Your domain will grant you additional effects as you advance in cleric levels, as noted in the domain description.

 Some Channel Divinity effects require saving throws.
-When you use such an effect from this class, the DC equals your cleric spell save DC.
+The DC for such effects from this class equals your cleric spell save DC.

 When you use your Channel Divinity, you choose which effect to create.
 You must then finish a short or long rest to use your Channel Divinity again.